 In 2016, the Bay Area Air Quality Management District (BAAQMD) and U.C.
 Berkeley developed consumption-based inventories for Bay Area communities to better understand how purchasing habits contribute to global climate change.
 A consumption-based inventory includes emission sources that don't get counted in the typical "activity-based" GHG inventory, as well as other items that are difficult to quantify like airplane travel and upstream emissions from the production, transport, and distribution of food and household goods.
 Figure 5 shows the results of the consumption-based inventory for Marin households.
 According to this inventory, the average household generates 46.8 MTCO2e per year.
-As a comparison, the unincorporated County's community-wide emissions of 380,318 MTCO2e works out to about 5.5 MTCO2e per household.
+Under the activity-based GHG inventory, the average Marin household generates 5.5 MTCO2e per year, about 12% of the consumption-based estimate.
+Similarly, the unincorporated County's community-wide emissions of 380,318 MTCO2e works out to about 5.5 MTCO2e per household.
 For more information on the consumption-based inventories, visit https://coolclimate.org/inventory.

 Although this consumption-based inventory is informative, it is not updated regularly and therefore does not provide a useful way to track changes in emissions levels over time.
 The County's Greenhouse Gas Inventory instead focuses on emission sources that the County has some control over and that can be reliably quantified using established protocols and tracked annually in order to inform decision-making and measure progress.
+The County will continue to monitor the availability and applicability of consumption-based inventories and protocols to incorporate these tools into the annual inventory and implementation planning process.